 - Blood cultures, to see if the infection has spread to the blood

-- Chest x-ray or CT scan, to check the lungs
+- Chest x-ray or CT scan of the chest, to check the lungs

 - Complete blood count (CBC)